 A study in the British Journal of Dermatology points to mindfulness — paying attention in the present moment without judging your thoughts or feelings — as a potential means of improving quality of life in people with eczema and other skin conditions.
 The researchers suggest that mindfulness interventions, including mindful meditation and cognitive behavioral therapy, may help improve social anxiety associated with visible skin conditions.

-“Steroids are the mainstay of treating atopic dermatitis.
+“Topical steroids are the mainstay of treating atopic dermatitis.
 They’ve been around for decades.
-They are generally inexpensive, and for the vast majority of patients, that’s how we start treatment,” explains dermatologist Amy Paller, MD, director of the Northwestern University Skin Disease Research Center in Chicago.
+They are generally inexpensive, and for the vast majority of patients, that’s how we start treatment,” explains dermatologist Amy Paller, MD, director of the Northwestern University Skin Biology and Diseases Resource-based Disease Research Center in Chicago.

 When Corticosteroids Aren’t Enough

 Jennifer Merrill, a resident of western Maine, is among those for whom eczema remains a frustrating puzzle.
 She’s had eczema since childhood.
-The 40-year-old managed to reduce the eczema on her scalp by washing her hair less frequently and abstaining from hairspray – only to find that eczema moved to the skin around her lips, eyes, wrist and stomach.
+The 40-year-old managed to reduce eczema on her scalp by washing her hair less frequently and abstaining from hairspray – only to find that eczema moved to the skin around her lips, eyes, wrist, and stomach.
 A dermatologist prescribed a number of different creams, including topical corticosteroids.